5 Common HOA Board Mistakes to Avoid

 What to do: Adhere to policies and be professional.

-Prevent future board blunders
+Prevent future board mistakes

-Mistakes are unavoidable, but you can help avoid future frustrations by addressing potential problems now.
+HOA board mistakes are unavoidable, but you can help avoid future frustrations by addressing potential problems now.
 Your HOA management company can give you the resources and support you need to do a better job and tackle blunders before they happen.